ishiharaf/mg/README.md

 You can contribute by adding more musicians to `people.json`, reviewing existing data to verify its correctness and consistency, or by adding sources and missing information.
 Suggestions are also welcome.
 You can do this by creating a pull request or by filing an issue.

 ### Who NOT to add
-- **People who don't have a date of birth**.
-Because the position of said person on the graph is calculated using the date of birth.
+- **People with an unknown date of birth**.
+Because the position of someone on the graph is calculated using the date of birth, it's impossible to add them while keeping a hierarchical layout.
 - **Non-musicians**.
-There is a reason to include Vivaldi's father, because not only he was a musician, he was also Vivaldi's teacher.
-But there is no reason to include Vivaldi's mother, for example.
+There is a reason to include Vivaldi's father, because not only he was a musician, he was also his teacher.
+But there is no reason to include his mother, for example.
-- **Modern-day musicians**.
-By modern-day musicians I mean, living and under a certain age.
+- **Contemporary musicians**.
+By contemporary musicians I mean, living musicians.
 This is to avoid people claiming to be "*part of the* (insert musician here) *lineage*".

 Exceptions are allowed, but unless said person is extremely relevant to the history of music, he/she will be rejected.
+Patrons of music are usually allowed.

 To see detailed instructions on how to edit see the [CONTRIBUTING](CONTRIBUTING.md) file.